Graduate Certificate in Race & Social Justice

 Which courses can be counted toward certificate work?
 See the list of currently approved courses below.
 However, this list is not exhaustive; these are just some examples of courses that can be put toward certificate requirements.

-If you are teaching or enrolled (or want to enroll) in a course you believe would satisfy these requirements, please contact Dr. Nancy López ( firstname.lastname@example.org).
+If you are teaching or enrolled (or want to enroll) in a course you believe would satisfy these requirements, please send a syllabus to Dr. Nancy López (firstname.lastname@example.org).

 |Dept. and Course #||Title||Instructor|